mixpanel/docs/pages/docs/data-structure/user-profiles.md

 - `$set` - Sets a profile property or updates a profile property value (if it already exists).
 - `$set_once` - Sets a profile property only if they do not yet exist on Mixpanel.
 This ensures that the previous profile property value is not overwritten.

-<b>Updating numeric profile property</b>
+<b>Updating numeric user profile property</b>

-- `$add` - Increments or decrements a numeric profile property.
+- `$add` - Increments or decrements a numeric user profile property <i>(not supported in group profiles)</i>.
 To increment, pass in a positive numeric value, and to decrement pass in a negative numeric value.
 If the property does not yet exist, it will set the value passed in as the initial value.

 <b>Updating list profile property</b>

 - `$union` - Merges a given value or list into a [List](/docs/data-structure/property-reference#list) data type profile property and ensures there are no duplicate values.
-- `$append` - Appends a value to the end of a [List](/docs/data-structure/property-reference#list) data type profile property.
+- `$append` - Appends a value to the end of a [List](/docs/data-structure/property-reference#list) data type user profile property <i>(not supported in group profiles)</i>.
 Does not check for duplicate values.
 - `$remove` - Removes a value from a [List](/docs/data-structure/property-reference#list) data type profile property.

 <b>Removing profile properties</b>
-- `$unset` - Removes a profile property from the user profile.
+- `$unset` - Removes a profile property from the user / group profile.
-- `$delete` - Removes all profile properties from the user profile.
+- `$delete` - Removes all profile properties from the user / group profile.

-Here's some sample code to get you started, utilizing the `$set` operator:
+Here's some sample code to get you started, utilizing the `$set` operator to update user profiles:

 ```python
 # Fill this out.
 You can get it from https://mixpanel.com/settings/project